 This is a loaded question, for which there are several answers.
 The Global Positioning System can be accurate up to within inches under ideal conditions, with multiple antennae, and if you’re working for the US government or have special authorization.
 Vanilla civilian systems will generally be accurate to with a few yards, with a “worst case” accuracy of about 25 feet 95% of the time.
 This accuracy can be affected by outside forces like signal impediments (buildings/trees) and weather events.

 Many GPS devices tap into other systems to increase their accuracy.
 Many governments and scientific institutions have implemented augmentation systems dedicated to providing the most accurate positioning possible by sending out their own signals from fixed locations.
 Most civilian A-GPS (Assisted Global Positioning System) devices will most often use cellular (and increasingly often, WiFi) transmitters to increase accuracy.

 Each of the 27 GPS satellites orbiting the earth is constantly in motion.
 The system is set up so that at any given time at least four satellites are within the view of any point on the planet.
-Usually, there will be more.
-The simple answer is that the more satellites your tracker can “see,” the more accurate it’s position will be.
-So, as the number of satellites in view changes, so will your tracker’s accuracy.
+Usually there will be more.
+The simple answer is that the more satellites your tracker can “see,” the more accurate its position will be.
+As the number of satellites in view changes, so will your tracker’s accuracy.

-This is assuming your tracker is in the same with the same conditions.
-Accuracy will naturally vary when a device is in motion.
-When walking or driving, tall buildings, mountains, and even trees can obstruct satellite coverage.
-You may also notice that coverage drops in a certain area that seems to be completely open.
-This may be due to interference caused by some sort of electronic transmission, such as those emitted by high power lines.
+It’s also important to note that accuracy may vary when a device is in motion as movement, tall buildings, mountains, and even trees can obstruct satellite coverage.
+You may also notice that coverage drops in areas that seem wide open.
+This can be due to interference caused by electronic transmission, such as what is emitted by high power lines.